2004 Taiwanese legislative election: Results

 The pro Republic of China conservative Pan-Blue Coalition (consisting of the Kuomintang, People First Party, and New Party) retained its majority in the legislature, winning 114 seats, compared to 101 seats won by the Taiwan independence-leaning Pan-Green Coalition (consisting of the Democratic Progressive Party and Taiwan Solidarity Union).
 The remaining ten seats went to independents and other groups.

 A significant result was that voter participation was only 59% and was markedly lower than in previous elections (80% in the previous presidential election).
-Many commentators were concerned about this as it seemed to reflect public disillusionment with the tone of politics on Taiwan.
+Multiple commentators were concerned about this as it seemed to reflect public disillusionment with the tone of politics on Taiwan.
 The election also appeared to call into question the accuracy of public opinion polls, most of which failed to project a pan-blue victory just as they failed to predict the election of Chen Shui-bian.
 The DPP itself predicted that the pan-green coalition would capture 113 seats, and the TSU predicted that it would win at least 25 seats.
 On the other hand, the KMT underestimated itself by predicting that the pan-blue coalition altogether would win 109 seats.

 Among the notable candidates elected, independent candidate Li Ao won a legislative seat, whereas former DPP chairmen turned pan-blue supporter Shi Ming-teh and Hsu Hsing-liang failed to get elected in their seats.
 Also of interest is a non-party legislator from Yunlin County, Chang Li-shan, the sister of the former county magistrate who was captured by the police the day before the election on corruption charges.